Ashutosh-Thakur518/MyJSProject/README.md

-# Scrimba-BasicJS
+# MyJSProject
-It is related to all coding practice projects of SCRIMBA as beginner.
+It is related to all coding practice projects as beginner.